 With a variety of handy tools, exclusive discounts and great services available, it’s never been easier to travel to Thorpe Park Leeds by public transport.
 New technology means you don’t have to wait around at bus stops, many buses and trains now have WiFi on board, cashless ticket options and more!

-There are a number of frequent bus services running through and past Thorpe Park Leeds, including the new FlexiBus service!
+There are a number of frequent bus services running through and past Thorpe Park Leeds.

 There aren’t any confirmed timescales for the project but plans are in place to create a new train station at Thorpe Park Leeds, to the north of The Springs.
 The station would sit on the line currently connecting Cross Gates and Garforth, making travel by train an extremely inviting option for employees and visitors to the park.